Networked Time Series Prediction with Incomplete Data via Generative Adversarial Network: Problem Formulation

-We allow $\gpred$ to be random to accommodate multiple prediction~\cite{little1986statistical}, where multiple predicted values are given to reflect the uncertainty.
-Ideally we would like the predicted values to follow the conditional distribution of the future given the history, i.e.
+We allow $\gpred$ to be random to accommodate multiple prediction~\cite{little1986statistical}, where multiple predicted samples are provided to reflect the uncertainty.
+We would like the predicted samples to follow the conditional distribution of the future given the incomplete history,

-When a single predicted value is desired, we can use a summary statistic such as mean of multiple predicted values.
-Note that $\gpred$ may depend on the underlying graph $\cG$, which is part of the input.
+When a single prediction is desired, we can use a summary statistic such as the mean of multiple predicted samples.
+Note $\gpred$ may depend on the underlying graph $\cG$, which is part of the input.